hm-lang/core/proposals/README.md

 You can use `?!` with multiple arguments; if any argument with `?!` after it is null, then the function will not be called.

-TODO: should we make calling a function with a nullish variable explicit?  e.g., `X := overloaded(Y?)`?  we could try to require using `?` for all variable names where the variable could be null.
+TODO: should we make calling a function with a nullish variable explicit? e.g., `someFunction(X?: overloaded(Y?!))`.
+Only if we do the `X ?:= overloaded(Y?!)` type logic.

 This can also be used with the `return` function to only return if the value is not null.

 ```
 doSomething(X?: int): int
     # TODO: X * 3 should maybe not require ?! to do exactly what's expected below:
+    # TODO: should we require ?:= or ?;= for defining variables that might be null?
     Y := X?! * 3    # Y is Null or X*3 if X is not Null.
     return Y?!      # only returns if Y is not Null
     #/ do some other stuff /#